 Exams provide a clear target and are a good way of ensuring progress is being made.
 Trinity College London administers the guitar exams for which I enter my pupils here in the Grimsby area.
-Exams take place two or three times a year at the United Reformed Church (a couple of hundred yards from the Grimsby Institute on the left hand side as you head towards Cleethorpes on Weelsby Road).
+There is no longer exam centre in Grimsby so most of my pupils take their exams at the Scunthorpe Centre which is actually located in Kirton-in-Lindsey.

 Things to remember about exams:-